 They must hold an academic or clinical post with MEH or the IoO and be in receipt of salary funding for the duration of the grant.
 They will also require at least one co-applicant who fulfils the eligibility criteria for principal applicant.
 Researchers in this category are required to provide details of their current supervisor/manager.

-For established researchers, the expectation is that this funding stream would only be accessed where the proposed research is branching in new areas or developing cross-disciplinary lines of research.
+For established researchers, the expectation is that this funding stream would only be accessed where the proposed research is branching into new areas or developing cross-disciplinary lines of research.

 For details of all other eligibility criteria please read the programme guidelines via the link below.